Balancing the Spread of Two Opinions in Sparse Social Networks: Positive Results

 \end{itemize}

-\toappendix{\begin{lemma} Let~$x$ be a node introducing a vertex~$v$ with the child node~$y$.
-If the $\DP_y$ was computed correctly, and $\DP_x$ is computed using the algorithm for Introduce Vertex Node\sv{ from page~\pageref{sec:intro_vert}}, then $\DP_x$ is also computed correctly. \end{lemma} \begin{proof} Let~$\bm{p}=(r_a,r_b,g_a,g_b,h_a,h_b)$ be a valid solution pattern for~$x$.
-Note first that $\bm{p}|_{\beta(y)}$ is valid for $y$, as $\bm{p}$ is valid for all $v \in \beta(x)$.
-Further note that the validity does not depend on the graph, only on the sextuple, $S_a$, and $S_b$.
+\begin{lemma} Let~$x$ be a node introducing a vertex~$v$ with the child node~$y$.
+If $\DP_y$ was correctly computed and $\DP_x$ is computed using the algorithm for the introduce vertex node, then $\DP_x$ is also computed correctly. \end{lemma}